-Lake County State's Attorney's Office, Illinois
+Lake County State's Attorney's Office, Illinois Population: 700,000; Number of Prosecutors: 70

 The Lake County State's Attorney's Office includes both a CRU and an independent review panel.
 The panel was founded in 2013 and the CRU was added in 2015.
 In the earliest days of the unit, the investigation was completed on a volunteer basis by members of the office, with the elected state's attorney performing much of the work himself.